MohitWani/Structured-data-preprocessing/README.md

-# simple_preprocessing
+# PREPROCESSING STRUCTURED DATA WITH ML AND DEEP LEARNING.
-This is about the Preprocessing technique in Machine Learning.
-In which I am using Standard Scaler and Label Encoding.
+This repository is about the Preprocessing technique in Machine Learning and deep learning in which I am preprocessing structured data.